chensong1995/CSILRoomManagement/README.md

 ## iCal feed
 Our system generates iCal feed for each user.
 A user can use this iCal feed in their calendar Apps.
 Our iCal feed supports Google Calendar, iCal, Outlook, etc.

+##Email notification
+Our system supports email notifications in booking system, user profile system, including cancle booking, booking confirmation, booking reminder(30 minutes before your booking), sign-up confirmation, and password changing notification.
+Administrators will receive a email if users send a message in feedback section, and administrator can decide to reply to the user by email or our system.

+##Feedback
+Our system allows users send feedbacks, report violations to administrators.

+### Different views for user and administrator
+Users can see his/her previous messages sent to administator, and messages replied from administrator.
+User can click to reply to a specefic message from administrator.
+Administrators can see messages from all users, and click to reply to a specific message to the user.
+If the user reply to the message to administrator again, there will be a previous message section to clearly find out the topic.

+### Report Violation
+Users can click on any machine to report the person sitting there, the system will automatically generate a message in the text area: "Reporting user at #{MachineRoom}: #{reportMachine} for the following reason(s):", just fill out the message and click send.